Carreau/phd-dissertation/parts/part2.rst

 In the case where the indented actin network show sign of inhomogeneity or symmetry breaking, the experiments are marked not taken into account for further analysis.

+The date and time of each indentation cycle is recorded to extract the time of polymerisation for each sample.

 .. _bead-move: